DigitPaint/javascript/instructions/karma.md

 To give our logging of the test some body, our standard is to use karma-mocha-reporter instead of dots or progress reporters.

-This gives us for example to following logging when running the tests:
+This gives us for example the following logging when running the tests:
 ```
     A Facet
         by default